JFK Reloaded: Development and release

 JFK Reloaded was developed by Traffic Management Limited (trade name: Traffic Games), a company based in Stirling, Scotland.
 The company's founder and managing director, Kirk Ewing, had previously worked at VIS Entertainment as the creative director for the 2002 game State of Emergency, which had been criticized for replicating the 1999 Seattle WTO protests.
 Having worked on projects as large as State of Emergency, Ewing wanted to focus on smaller ventures.
 Establishing Traffic Games, he intended to create a game based on a historical event and initially considered modeling one after the Apollo 11 Moon landing.
 Ewing later settled on the assassination of Kennedy because there was a high amount of public domain information documenting the event.
 He also noted that ballistics simulations were a staple of video games and that many other forms of media had already covered the incident.

 Ewing sought help from a friend at Stainless Games, the developer of Carmageddon.
 The friend was fond of the game idea and provided Traffic Games with Carmageddon's game engine.
 Therein, the JFK Reloaded development team reconstructed the site of Kennedy's assassination with accurate object placements and apt weather conditions.
-According to Ewing, one aim of the development was to disprove conspiracy theories surrounding the event by displaying that Oswald would have been capable to perform the shooting in the given conditions of that day.
+According to Ewing, one aim of the development was to disprove conspiracy theories surrounding the assassination by displaying that Oswald would have been capable to perform the shooting alone in the given conditions of that day.
 The ten-person development team, composed of former State of Emergency, Grand Theft Auto and Killzone developers, took several months to research the matter, followed by six months of producing the game.